Mikasatlx/Decentralized-Job-Application-Portal/README.md

-# Decentralized Job Application Portal
+# Distributed Job Application Portal

 A robust, secure and efficient P2P Job Application Portal developed in the "CS-438 Decentralized System Engineering" course, supported by the DEDIS lab at EPFL.